-Nexus is a simple framework which implements scrum at scale across multiple teams to deliver a single integrated product.
+Nexus is a simple framework that implements scrum at scale across multiple teams to deliver a single integrated product.
 Teams work in a common development environment and are focused on producing a combined increment every sprint with minimal dependencies.

 It can be applied to 3-9 scrum teams.
 So it cannot be scaled to more than 9 teams and not more than a hundred practitioners.

-These issues majorly ranged from having no clarity on integrating their product into one, coordinating multiple teams and scaling difficulties.
+These issues majorly ranged from having no clarity on integrating their product into one, coordinating multiple teams, and scaling difficulties.
 These companies understood and realized where they were lacking.
 With Nexus, they found the ideal solution to their problems that eventually led them to the path of success.

 Security Software Product Company